turingschool/front-end-curriculum/lessons/module-4/data-storage-structure.md

 * **Allow for complex data types to be stored** - this allows for a more nested data structure as you can store lists and objects in any field
 * **Do not have structured mechanisms for linking data between tables** - No SQL means we have to do manual linking of our data records which can get ugly pretty fast, but it also means it's safe from SQL injection attacks.

+Non-relational databases have been gaining popularity as the web can support more complex data types and applications are becoming more robust.
+They come with much greater flexibility.
+But as always, greater flexibility also means a greater chance of doing things wrong (or not necessarily wrong, but definitely less efficient).
+(Think back to the tradeoffs we learned about in the Firebase documentation.)

 ## Choosing a DBMS
 Choosing a Database Management System for your application is highly dependent on what kind of data you plan to store.
 It's important to map out what your ideal data structure might look like before choosing a DBMS.
 There are tools to help you visualize the schemas you create, such as [Schema Designer](http://ondras.zarovi.cz/sql/demo/)